Deeshi-Gupta/deeshi2/_posts/2023-08-15-Tools_Plans_Sample.md

 toc: true
 comments: false
 layout: post
-title: Daily Plan Sample
+title: Getting Started up
-description: Example Blog!!!
-This shows planning and notes from hacks.
+description: Week 0-3 Progress.
 type: plans
 courses: { compsci: {week: 0} }
 ---

-### PBL Unit 1 / Week 0
+### Getting Started Up / Week 0
 Learning outcome.
 Installing Tools and showing usage of VSCode.
-- Wednesday - Pick pair share partner, Pick crossover pair, Establish team of four.
-Spend some time talking and getting to know each other, particularly with Computer Science experience and goals.
-You should be matched with someone that has similar experience.
+- Wednesday - We picked partners and made groups.
+We opened the blog and changed the theme, and made an about me.
-- Thursday - Setup Tools on laptop and/or Cloud Computer.
+- Thursday - Set up  Jupyter, Ruby, and Bundle.
-- Friday - Review and test as a Pair.
-Spend 25 minutes at one keyboard then switch for next 25 minutes.
+- Friday - Added our freeform image and added a google image through github issues